insightsengineering/rbmi/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Fixed the clang-UBSAN error
+* Implemented minor bug fixes

 ## R CMD check results